mbourgey/EBI_cancer_workshop_CNV/README.md

 ```

-After the raw data is processed, the size of the data is considerably reduced.Typically, the R object resulting from `sequenza.extract` can be stored as a file of a few megabytes, even for whole genome sequencing data.
+After the raw data is processed, the size of the data is considerably reduced.
+Typically, the R object resulting from `sequenza.extract` can be stored as a file of a few megabytes, even for whole genome sequencing data.

 ### Inference of cellularity and ploidy
 After the raw data is processed, imported into R, and normalized, we can apply the parameter inference implemented in the package.
 The function `sequenza.fit` performs the inference using the calculated B allele frequency and depth ratio of the obtained segments.